Eumundi railway station

-Eumundi railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Eumundi in the Sunshine Coast Region.
+Eumundi is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1988 and serves the Sunshine Coast town of Eumundi.
+It is a ground level station, featuring one side platform.

 History

 The original Eumundi railway station opened in 1891 on Gympie Road (now Memorial Drive) opposite Gridley Street as part of the opening of the North Coast line; it is now the site of the Eumundi Markets.
 The current railway station opened in 1988 when a 10 km deviation was built as part of the electrification of the North Coast line.

 The station today consists of one platform with a steel shelter.
 In 2009, the platform was extended with scaffolding and plywood materials.
 Initially intended as an interim arrangement until a permanent extension was built, the temporary platform remained until December 2019.
 A permanent reconstruction of the platform commenced in May 2019 and was completed by December 2019.
-Eumundi, unlike most other stations on the line, doesn't have a passing loop, although these exists a few kilometres north and south of the station.

 Services

-Eummundi is serviced by two daily Citytrain network services in each direction.
+Eumundi is serviced by two daily Citytrain network services in each direction.